Venafi/ansible-role-venafi/README.md

 certificate_csr_path: "{{ certificate_cert_dir }}/{{ certificate_common_name }}.csr"

 #Where to execute venafi_certificate module.
 If set to false, certificate will be
-#created on ansible master host and then copied to the remote server
+#created on Ansible master host and then copied to the remote server
 certificate_remote_execution: false
 #  remote location where to place the certificate_
 certificate_remote_cert_path: "{{ certificate_cert_dir }}/{{ certificate_common_name }}.pem"